karthikrameshpanaroma/panaromawallet-guides/faq/en/about/where-to-download-panaroma-Decentralized-wallet-from.md

-# Where to download Panaroma Decentralized Wallet from?
+# Where can you download Panaroma Decentralized Wallet from?

 Always download Panaroma Decentralized wallet app from official sources: